Entanglement entropy dynamics of non-Gaussian states in free boson systems: Random sampling approach

 We first briefly review how to evaluate time evolution of the R\'{e}nyi entanglement entropy in free boson systems in the case that the initial state is an insulating state.
 Let us consider dynamics subjected to a quantum quench in the Bose-Hubbard model under the open boundary condition.
 The Hamiltonian is defined as

 where the symbols $\hat{b}_j$ and $\hat{n}_j$ are the boson annihilation and number operators, respectively.
 The parameters $J$, $U$, and $\Omega_j$ represent the strength of the hopping, the strength of the interaction, and the single-particle potential, respectively.
 The symbol $\langle j,l\rangle$ means that sites $j$ and $l$ are nearest neighbors.

 We focus on a sudden quench from an insulating state to the noninteracting ($U=0$) and homogeneous ($\Omega_j = 0$) point.
+The following discussion may also be applicable to the case of a quench to the noninteracting and inhomogeneous point; however, we do not consider such a case in this paper for simplicity.
+The quench to the interacting point is also interesting, but the system becomes nonintegrable and it is beyond the scope of this paper.

 As an initial state, we specifically choose the $010101\cdots$-type CDW state at half filling.
+Although the following formalism also holds for any Fock initial state with any noninteracting Hamiltonian after the quench, we focus on the CDW state for simplicity.
 It is defined as